65+ Best Questions to Ask in a Job Interview in 2023

 If you think your audience will be interested in this information, we’d love you to share it for noncommercial reuse.
 All we ask in return is that you link back here so that the authors get full credit and your readers can view the full study.

 Zety analyzed thousands of job applications to create the best cover letter templates out there.
-Braced with this knowledge, our experts advise on modern resume formats, free resume templates, and even which skills are must-haves on resumes.
+Braced with this knowledge, our experts advise on modern resume formats, professional resume templates, and even which skills are must-haves on resumes.

 The article "Resume Trends 2021: Best Practices for Job Seekers" discusses the latest trends and best practices for creating a strong and effective resume in 2021.
 The article highlights the importance of incorporating keywords, using a clear and concise format, and tailoring the resume to the job description.
 Additionally, the article recommends using metrics and data to quantify achievements, including a summary statement at the top of the resume, and utilizing online tools to enhance the design and appearance of the document.
 Finally, the article emphasizes the need for job seekers to continuously update their resumes and tailor them for each job application.